Vital Signs, Pain, Intake, Output, and Weight

 Key Takeaways

-• The CNA measures and reports vital signs but does not diagnose the reason for abnormal findings.
+• The CNA measures and reports vital signs but does not diagnose, adjust oxygen, or decide a resident is stable without reporting an abnormal value.

-• Pain is whatever the resident says it is, and new or worsening pain must be reported even when the CNA cannot see an injury.
+• Pain is whatever the resident says it is; new, severe, or worsening pain must be reported even when no injury is visible.

-• A sudden weight change, abnormal vital sign, low blood pressure, fever, breathing difficulty, chest pain, or new confusion requires prompt reporting to the nurse.
+• Intake and output are recorded in milliliters, and a sudden weight change of several pounds, an abnormal vital sign, fever, breathing difficulty, chest pain, or new confusion requires prompt reporting.

 Data collection within CNA scope

 Vital signs and measurements are part of data collection, not independent diagnosis.
 A CNA may measure temperature, pulse, respirations, blood pressure, oxygen saturation, pain level, intake, output, and weight when trained and delegated.
-The nurse interprets the data and decides the clinical response.
-On the Kansas CNA exam, an answer is unsafe if it asks the aide to ignore an abnormal value, change oxygen settings, decide that a resident is stable without reporting, or explain a medical cause as fact.
+The nurse interprets the data and decides the response.
+On the Kansas CNA exam, an answer is unsafe if it asks the aide to ignore an abnormal value, change an oxygen flow setting, decide a resident is stable without reporting, or state a medical cause as fact.

 Accuracy starts with preparation.
-Identify the resident, explain the measurement, provide privacy, use the correct equipment, and follow facility policy.
-Compare the result to the resident's usual baseline when available.
-A blood pressure that looks ordinary for one resident may be unusual for another.
-If a result seems inconsistent, repeat the measurement if appropriate and report the concern rather than guessing.
+Identify the resident, explain the measurement, provide privacy, use correct equipment, and follow facility policy.
+Compare each result to the resident's usual baseline; a reading that is normal for one resident may be unusual for another.
+If a result seems inconsistent, repeat it when appropriate and report the concern rather than guessing.

 Pain is subjective

 Pain is not proven or disproven by how the resident looks.
-The CNA should ask about pain using the facility's scale, record the resident's words or number, observe nonverbal cues, and report new, severe, or worsening pain.
-Do not promise medication, give medication, massage a painful area without direction, or tell the resident the pain is normal aging.
-If pain occurs with chest pressure, shortness of breath, fall, fracture concern, sudden headache, or abdominal rigidity, get the nurse immediately.
+The CNA asks about pain using the facility's 0-to-10 scale (or a faces scale for residents who cannot use numbers), records the resident's words or number and the location, observes nonverbal cues such as grimacing, guarding, restlessness, sweating, or moaning, and reports new, severe, or worsening pain.
+Do not promise medication, give medication, or massage a painful area without direction.

 Intake, output, and weight

-Intake and output (I&O) must be measured carefully because small errors can hide dehydration, fluid overload, urinary problems, or bleeding.
-Intake includes fluids taken by mouth, ice chips converted per policy, tube feeding, and other ordered fluids when the CNA is responsible for recording them.
-Output includes urine, emesis, liquid stool, and drainage measured under policy.
-Record in milliliters, not guesses such as good or normal.
+Intake and output (I&O) must be measured carefully, because small errors can hide dehydration, fluid overload, urinary problems, or bleeding.
+Intake includes oral fluids, ice chips (recorded as half their volume per policy), tube feedings, and other ordered fluids.
+Output includes urine, emesis, liquid stool, and wound drainage measured under policy.
+Record in milliliters, not vague words like "good" or "normal."
+Convert ounces to milliliters using about 30 mL per ounce.

-Weight should be measured with the same scale, similar clothing, and the same time of day when possible.
-A sudden increase, such as several pounds in a short period, can signal fluid retention.
-A sudden loss may suggest dehydration or poor intake.
-The CNA should report the change, not diagnose heart failure, kidney disease, or malnutrition.
+Weigh the resident with the same scale, similar clothing, and the same time of day (usually before breakfast, after voiding) for valid trends.
+A sudden gain of several pounds in a short period can signal fluid retention; a sudden loss can signal dehydration or poor intake.
+The CNA reports the change and never diagnoses heart failure, kidney disease, or malnutrition.

 Exam traps

-Reject choices that estimate output without measuring, chart values before taking them, count respirations after telling the resident to breathe normally, dismiss pain because the resident is smiling, or fail to report abnormal findings.
-The safest answer is usually: measure correctly, document accurately, compare with usual status, and report changes promptly.
+Reject choices that estimate output without measuring, chart values before taking them, count respirations after telling the resident to breathe normally, dismiss pain because the resident is smiling, adjust oxygen, or fail to report abnormal findings.
+The safest answer is usually: measure correctly, document accurately in proper units, compare with baseline, and report changes promptly.

 Test Your Knowledge